Authorization

 • Request path - Path to miscellaneous non-resource endpoints like /api or /healthz.

 • API request verb - API verbs like get, list, create, update, patch, watch, delete, and deletecollection are used for resource requests.
-To determine the request verb for a resource API endpoint, see Determine the request verb.
+To determine the request verb for a resource API endpoint, see request verbs and authorization.

 • HTTP request verb - Lowercased HTTP methods like get, post, put, and delete are used for non-resource requests.